InnovativeNoctis/TechFusionJourney/README.md

 ### Goals
 - Build real-world AI & Robotics projects
 - Master programming fundamentals
-- Document progress for university and immigration purposes
+- Document progress for university and
 - Contribute to open-source

 ### Connect with Me